The advantages of using authentic materials in the EFL classroom

 COURSEBOOKS AVOID NON-STANDARD SPOKEN FORMS

-Coursebook writers tend to stick blindly to a structural syllabus that’s been around for decades.
+Coursebook writers tend to stick blindly to the structural syllabus.

 Passive tense aspects are not common in spoken English.